catherinepope/papermod/content/posts/how-to-create-a-book-database-with-hugo-and-yaml.md

 ---
 date: "2025-09-29T17:03:31+01:00"
 draft: false
-title: "How to Create a Book Database with Hugo and YAML"
+title: "How to Create a Book Database with Hugo and YAML - Part 1"
 tags: ["Hugo", "Tutorials"]
 categories: ["Technology"]
 description: "Learn how to create a reusable book database in Hugo using YAML data files and shortcodes.
 Save time by maintaining book details in one place and updating links site-wide instantly."